 Social anxiety self-help (including supported self-help) are discussed within both the NHS social anxiety webpage and NICE Guidance.

 The NHS social anxiety webpage states “self-help can help reduce social anxiety and you might find it a useful first step before trying other treatments”.
-Although therapist led NHS Talking Therapy is the key recommendation, self-help CBT approaches can be especially useful if you are not yet ready to see a therapist, on a waiting list, or if you prefer to start working on your mental health at your own pace.
+Although therapist led NHS Talking Therapy (via CBT) is the key recommendation, self-help CBT approaches can be useful if you are not yet ready to see a therapist, on a waiting list, or if you prefer to start working on your social anxiety at your own pace.

-1. Accessible: Self-help can be done anywhere at any time, making it convenient to fit into your day-to-day life.
-Whether it’s an online program, app or workbook, you have the flexibility to work through the materials at your own pace.
+An important first step.
+It allows you to better understand your own social anxiety and prepare you for therapist-led therapy should you ever need.It can be done anywhere at any time, making it convenient to fit into your day-to-day life.
+Whether it’s an online program, app, book or workbook, you have the flexibility to work through the materials at your own pace.

-2. Evidence-Based: CBT is one of the most well-researched treatments for a variety of mental health conditions including social anxiety.
+Many of the self-help books, and online programs will use multiple aspects of CBT.
 The principles behind CBT-guided self-help are grounded in the same evidence that supports therapist-led CBT.

-3. Empowering: Self-help, learning new skills and techniques allows you to take an active role in your own recovery journey.
+Learning new skills and techniques allows you to take an active role in your own recovery journey – including the option of NHS Talking Therapy when you feel ready.

 Self-help resources: